sribucoding/vibe/README.md

 # Vibe

 Vibe is a lightweight, flexible Go web framework designed for building modern web applications and APIs with minimal boilerplate.
+Built on top of Go's standard `net/http` library, Vibe provides a thin layer of convenience without sacrificing performance or compatibility.

 ## Features

+- **Built on standard library**: Leverages Go's `net/http` package for maximum compatibility and performance
 - **Simple and intuitive API**: Build web applications with a clean, expressive syntax
 - **Middleware support**: Add global or route-specific middleware for cross-cutting concerns
 - **JSON handling**: Built-in utilities for working with JSON requests and responses